-The Digital Economy Act enables public authorities to share relevant information on the individuals and families they are working in compliance with the Data Protection Act 1998 for the primary purpose to support the wellbeing of individuals and households.
+The Digital Economy Act enables public authorities to share relevant information on the individuals and families they are working with, in compliance with the Data Protection Act 2018, for the primary purpose to support the wellbeing of individuals and households.

 The following conditions which are set out in the Act must be met: